forta-network/docs/docs/security-deploy.md

 ## Security - Deployment

-Deployment overall is handled through GitHub CI and OpenZeppelin's Defender product.
-For off-chain assets, critical pull requests go through a required review that upon the merge are gated by successful tests, node scanner software is gated through an state update in the ScannerNodeVersion contract, and smart contract deployments/changes are handled through OpenZeppelin's Defender product and relayers and are controlled by multisigs.
-As such, even with a breach of an individual developer, the network can not be changed.
+The Foundation has required deployment through GitHub CI and OpenZeppelin's Defender product.
+For off-chain assets, critical pull requests must go through a required review that upon the merge are gated by successful tests, node scanner software is gated through an state update in the ScannerNodeVersion contract, and smart contract deployments/changes are handled through OpenZeppelin’s Defender product and relayers and are controlled by multisigs.
+This process ensures that the Forta Network cannot be changed,  even in the event of a security breach by an individual involved in any development processes.

 ### Multi-Sig
 Forta is managed through three main Gnosis Safe Multi Sig contracts:

 - [0xC0eb11fBC755D31c6FECEaAc8760ddCb88C64fE1](https://etherscan.io/address/0xC0eb11fBC755D31c6FECEaAc8760ddCb88C64fE1) (Ethereum mainnet).
-4/7 controlled by the [council members](https://gov.forta.network/t/forta-proposal-permissionless-launch-fp-1/202/7)
+4/7 controlled by the [Council members](https://gov.forta.network/t/forta-proposal-permissionless-launch-fp-1/202/7)
 - [0x30ceaeC1d8Ed347B91d45077721c309242db3D6d](https://polygonscan.com/address/0x30ceaeC1d8Ed347B91d45077721c309242db3D6d) (Polygon mainnet).
-4/7 controlled by the [council members](https://gov.forta.network/t/forta-proposal-permissionless-launch-fp-1/202/7)
+4/7 controlled by the [Council members](https://gov.forta.network/t/forta-proposal-permissionless-launch-fp-1/202/7)
 - [0xd1d4FaFd400fCD643132bb7eAF7682eE97E09C3e](https://polygonscan.com/address/0xd1d4FaFd400fCD643132bb7eAF7682eE97E09C3e) (Polygon mainnet).
-4/6 controlled by members of the core developers.

-The core developer multisig have the following roles:

-**Polygon Mainnet**

-- Access (0x107Ac13567b1b5D84691f890A5bA07EdaE1a11c3): SLASHER_ROLE, UPGRADER_ROLE, AGENT_ADMIN_ROLE, ROUTER_ADMIN_ROLE, ENS_MANAGER_ROLE, SWEEPER_ROLE, SCANNER_VERSION_ROLE, DISPATCHER_ROLE
+The Council members may delegate certain roles and corresponding signing authority.
+Currently, administrative roles have been delegated to a 4/6 multisig with members of the Foundation staff and certain members of the original core development team.

-The council member multisigs have the following roles:
+The Council multisigs have the following roles:

 **Ethereum Mainnet**